Slopes of eigencurves over boundary disks: Improving the lower bound

 \subsection{Facts about classical automorphic forms}

-To avoid future confusion, we must clarify how twisting an automorphic representation $\pi$ (of weight $2$) by a central Teichm\"uller character $\omega^r: \Delta = (\ZZ_p/2p\Zp)^\times \to E^\times$ works, in an explicit way.
-For $r \in \ZZ$, we consider the following space of classical automorphic forms
+To avoid future confusion, we must clarify how twisting an automorphic representation $\pi$ (of weight $2$) by a central character $\eta: (\ZZ_p/p^m\ZZ_p)^\times \to E^\times$ works, in an explicit way.
+We consider the following space of classical automorphic forms

-It carries an action of Hecke operators $T_l$ (for $l\notin \calS$) and $U_p$ just as defined in Subsection~\ref{S:Hecke action}, except multiplied by $\omega^r(l)$ and $1$, respectively.
+It carries an action of Hecke operators $T_l$ (for $l\notin \calS$) and $U_p$ just as defined in Subsection~\ref{S:Hecke action}, except multiplied by $\eta(l)$ and $1$, respectively.

 Recall that (after making a finite extension of the coefficient field $E$), we have a decomposition of automorphic representations under the actions of all Hecke operators $T_l$ ($l \notin \calS$):